 Another making a big splash in providing water is the Pittsburgh Water and Sewer Authority (PWSA), which provides the vast majority of the city with its water.
 In the early days when the city was still wet behind the ears, residents often relied on river water as our rocky soil made it difficult to dig wells and a lot of the water from springs tasted of sulphur.
 Relying on untreated river water was fine until the city began to grow.
 When Pittsburgh was still a borough in 1802, the burgesses of the borough dug municipal wells on Market Street.
 But even those wells soon could not keep up with the demand.
 Eventually, more pumping stations and reservoirs were built.
 In the late 1800s two large reservoirs were constructed in Highland Park to accommodate the growing population.

 However, an even greater problem than keeping up with the water demand faced the city.
 Most water supplies, including Pittsburgh’s, throughout the 19th Century were untreated.
 Polluted water here caused cholera and typhoid outbreaks and death.
 In 1905, a filtration plant was built near Aspinwall to purify the water.
-In 1911, the city began treating the water with chlorine and disease rates plummeted.
+The city then began treating the water with chlorine four years later and disease rates plummeted.

 In 1984 the PWSA was created and absorbed the city’s water department into the authority in 1995.
 To comply with federal and state Safe Water Drinking Act regulations, the city has been required to cover its reservoirs.
 However, residents complained when the city moved to cover the Highland Park No.1 Reservoir.
 For more than 100 years, people have been walking and running around the reservoir.
 A solution was reached when the city decided to leave the reservoir uncovered and build a membrane filtration plant that would comply with the regulations.